 5. Use a software editor like Hemingway or Grammarly.

 - Spellcheck has come a long way in recent years.
-Applications like Hemingway and Grammarly use clever algorithims and machine learning to polish writing.
+Applications like Hemingway and Grammarly use clever algorithms and machine learning to polish writing.
 However, these applications are not the end-all-be-all.
 Rather, they are one tool in the writer’s quiver.
 Use them to find common mistakes and suggested clarifications.

 After all of this, you still need an editor.